Market Daily

 EUROPE EQUITIES

-We are now positive on European equities in the medium term.
+We remain positive on European equities in the medium term.

 HK EQUITIES